elastisys/compliantkubernetes-apps/docs/application-developer-dev-kubeconfig.md

 # Application developer kube-config for contributors

-There can be situations where you as a contributor needs to act as a application developer.
+There can be situations where you as a contributor needs to act as an application developer.
-This document describes how to add a service account to act as a application developer for development purposes.
+This document describes how to add a service account to act as an application developer for development purposes.

 First add a name for the service account in your `wc-config.yaml`